linuxha/dnsmasq-ha/README.md

 ### Overview
 This project help you to deploy dnsmasq With HA and automatic recovery.
 A basic cluster is a dnsmasq master and a dnsmasq backup.
 This is only for Ubuntu Server.

+Requires keepalived (checking on that).
+I don't think redis-ha is required.

 ### How to use?
 * Clone this repo on all of the node:
 ```